rcc-uchicago/user-guide/docs/index.md

 ## Overview of RCC's HPC systems

 The University of Chicago Research Computing Center (RCC) is the home of multiple professionally managed high-performance computing clusters.
-In particular, Midway2, Midway3, Midway3-AMD, MidwaySSD, DaLI, Beagle3, GM4, and Skyway constitute the core of the RCC’s advanced computational infrastructure.
+In particular, Midway2, Midway3, Midway3-AMD, MidwaySSD, DaLI, Beagle3, GM4, MidwayR, and Skyway constitute the core of the RCC’s advanced computational infrastructure.

 Remember, DaLI and Midway2 share a lot of resources.
 Midway3, Midway3-AMD, and Beagle3 also are closely interconnected.
 In this user guide, we distinguish between these clusters whenever there are system-specific differences.